 When an inspector identifies an issue involving significant or immediate public health and safety concerns, the first priority is public safety.
 Based on the circumstances of the case, an expedited inspection report may be prepared that is limited in scope to the issue, or expedited enforcement action may be taken before the inspection report is issued.
 The NRC Enforcement Manual provides additional guidance on matters of immediate public health and safety.

-The shall ensure that all inspection team members provide written concurrence on the inspection report.
-The should also ensure that when substantial changes are made to the inspection report as originally submitted for concurrence, these changes are discussed with the inspector or inspectors involved to ensure continued concurrence.
-Disagreements that cannot be adequately resolved should be documented by the as an attachment to the inspection report.
+The inspection team leader shall ensure that all inspection team members provide written concurrence on the inspection report.
+The inspection team leader should also ensure that when substantial changes are made to the inspection report as originally submitted for concurrence, these changes are discussed with the inspector or inspectors involved to ensure continued concurrence.
+Disagreements that cannot be adequately resolved should be documented by the inspection team leader as an attachment to the inspection report.
 Additionally, the Agency wide non-concurrence process and differing professional opinion program are available to formally resolve differing views.
+Information to formally resolve differing views can be found in the NRC Management Directive (MD) 10.159, “NRC Differing Professional Opinion Program.”

 04.04 NRR Enforcement Coordinator

-The NRR Enforcement Coordinator is responsible for reviewing only those inspection reports that have a Notice of Violation and/or Notice of Nonconformance before they are issued to ensure that the enforcement-related findings and the reports conform to the NRC Enforcement Policy and the NRC Enforcement Manual.
+The NRR Enforcement Coordinator is responsible for reviewing only those inspection reports that have a Notice of Violation (NOV) and/or Notice of Nonconformance (NON) before they are issued to ensure that the enforcement-related findings and the reports conform to the NRC Enforcement Policy and the NRC Enforcement Manual.

 04.05 Findings Review Panel

-The dual purpose of the indings eview anel (FRP) is to evaluate potential findings and to ensure that the findings are consistently dispositioned across the IQVB.
+The dual purpose of the Findings Review Panel (FRP) is to evaluate potential findings against the screening guidance contained in Appendix E of this IMC and to ensure that the findings are consistently dispositioned across the IQVB.
+Potential findings that may be escalated and wrongdoing concerns must be paneled in accordance with the NRC Enforcement Manual.
 The FRP consists of the branch chief of IQVB, or his or her designee.
-The should convene the FRP prior to the report being issued .
+The inspection team leader should convene the FRP prior to the report being issued in accordance with the guidance in the IQVB Desktop Guide VIP-15, “Conducting Finding Review Panels.”

 0617-05 REQUIREMENTS